chromium/chromium/tools/style_variable_generator/README.md

 use the default behavior which will respect operating system level dark mode switches.

-**Debug placeholder**

-`--generator-option 'debug_placeholder=$i18n{CROS_COLORS_DEBUG_OVERRIDES}'`

-Adds the given token to the CSS output.
-Chromium will overwrite this token with the debug color CSS when the file is served and debug colors are enabled.

 **Suppress Sources Comment**

 If true suppresses adding a comment to the generated output file with a list of all the sources used to generate the file.